raravena80/kubevm/README.md

 Simple KUBE environment manager.

+It allows you to manage multiple Kubernetes config files each with multiple clusters and contexts

 ## Installation

     # KubeVM will create a symlink between (~/.kubevm -> ~/.kube ), make sure you have no ~/.kube directory before installing